revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-45.Jhon has a string as `hello world` he wants to cut some part of the string.
+45. Jhon has a string as `hello world` and he wants to cut some part of the string.
 How will you help him to write a piece of code to cut part as `wo` in the string?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- To cut or access some part of the string, We can use slicing method in python.
+- To cut or access some part of the string, we can use the slicing method in python.

 ```python
 x='hello world'